palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 ```

 **note**:
-Error handling in the above example as not ideal because the IllegalStateException
+Error handling in the above example is not ideal because the IllegalStateException
 contains no information about the root cause of the failure.
 The author
 should probably have chosen a non-recursive implementation to begin with.